 - Experience in quality management methodologies and systems.
 Leveraging this expertise could help drive continuous performance improvement in the FM operation.

 By engaging a provider with these capabilities, the company’s FM operation could meet the demand for reduced costs and headcount while sustaining quality service and giving its FM staff new opportunities.
 The sourcing firm issued a request-for-proposal (RFP) and ultimately selected Canon Business Process Services (Canon) as the only provider that could meet all of the desired requirements.
 The RFP process revealed that others competing for the business could offer expertise only in some of the targeted FM areas.
 This would prevent them from effectively integrating the functions and ultimately providing the cost savings the chemical company wanted.
 Only Canon had proven experience in all of the services.
 The chemical company had found the right partner.

 In my next post I’ll highlight the solution we implemented.
-In the meantime, feel free to visit the Corporate Campus Logistics page of our website where you’ll find insights on industry trends and best practices.
+In the meantime, feel free to visit the Facilities and Logistics Management Services page of our website where you’ll find insights on industry trends and best practices.
 You can also download white papers, case histories and more.